 Pyrethrins work by disrupting the natural flow of sodium from nerve cells, thus affecting the entire central nervous system and causing the nerves to fire off repeatedly, which eventually kills off the pest.

 Most commonly pyrethrins are used in products that are designed for topical application.
-When pyrethrins are used in house hold products such as premesis sprays, they are quite often accompanied by a synergist, which is a chemical used to enhance the performance of drugs.
+When pyrethrins are used in household products such as premises sprays, they are quite often accompanied by a synergist, which is a chemical used to enhance the performance of drugs.

 Other pyrethrin combinations found in products include pyrethrins and permethrins or just pyrethrins on their own.

 Also commonly known and referred to as docusate sodium, dioctyl sodium sulfosuccinate is often used in combination with undecyclenic acid in popular pest control products.

 It is used to kill and control not only fleas but also mites, ticks, lice and other pests.
 It works by affecting the waxy out covering of a flea’s physical makeup, slowly softening it.
 Eventually, the internal organs of the pest are also affected leading to the death of the insect.

 Other Active Ingredients